 The natural [servant leader] is more likely to persevere and refine a particular hypothesis on what serves another’s highest priority than is the person who is leader first and who later serves out of promptings of conscience or in conformity with normative expectations…Why would anybody accept the leadership of another except that the other sees more clearly where it is best to go?

-In other words, the leader who puts the well-being of followers first—“people-building, not people-using”, to use the words of Greenleaf—grows in his or her understanding of what is best for all involved.
+In other words, the leader who puts the well-being of followers first—“people-building, not people-using”, to use the words of Greenleaf—grows in their understanding of what is best for all involved.
 And people will notice and follow that person.

 “The best thing you can do is build the deep relationships,” says Amy, applying Greenleaf’s insight.
 “Don’t be afraid to go to your staff and say, ‘I don’t know.
 Why do you think I can make a better decision than fifty of us together?’
 One of the best compliments I got from a teacher was, ‘You never give us answers, you only ask us questions.’.
 If you go in thinking like a servant, then you will fly.
 If you go in thinking you know everything, then you’re going to fail.”